 Other Eating Disorders

 Other eating disorders that may be found in clinical practice include avoidant/restrictive food intake disorder that develops in infancy or early childhood.
 These children do not grow as expected and may be diagnosed with failure to thrive.
-They will have significant nutritional deficiencies and may require enteral or oral nutritional supplements (American Psychiatric Association, 2013).
-The DSM-5 further identifies the following eating or feeding disorders:
+They will have significant nutritional deficiencies and may require enteral or oral nutritional supplements (American Psychiatric Association, 2022).
+The DSM-5-TR further identifies the following eating or feeding disorders:

-- Bulimia nervosa of low frequency or low duration- exists when all criteria for bulimia are met with the exception of frequency (more than once per week for more than three months).
+- Bulimia nervosa of low frequency or low duration- the individual meets all criteria for bulimia except for frequency (once or more per week for 12 weeks or more).

-- Being-eating disorder of low frequency or limited duration- all symptoms for BED are present except the required criterion of frequency (more than once a week for more than three months).
+- Being-eating disorder of low frequency or limited duration- the individual meets all criteria for BED except for frequency (once or more per week for 12 weeks or more).

-- Night eating syndrome- characterized by ongoing episodes of eating large amounts of food after going to sleep and waking.
-This person is aware they are waking up and binging but have no other symptoms of BED or substance abuse (American Psychiatric Association, 2013).
+- Night eating syndrome- episodes of binge eating after going to sleep and waking.
+This person is aware of their behavior but have no other symptoms of BED (American Psychiatric Association, 2022).

 Future Opportunities for Those with Eating Disorders